 - Automated creative rotations to prevent ad fatigue

 Around 85% of ads created in Power Editor are done by duplicating existing ads.
 In order to help advertisers streamline the ad creation process, Facebook launched Ad Copy API which enables advertisers to create multiple permutations of campaign trees to replicate and reuse a full campaign strategy.
 Additionally, Facebook’s new Batch API provides advertisers with the ability to create up to 1K different ad objects and send them in a single batch request for processing.
 The Batch API will also automatically retry ads that have failed to upload and figure out all dependencies between campaigns, ad sets and ads – reducing the manual effort required by advertisers.

-Both the Ad Copy and Batch APIs will help streamline campaign and ad creation and optimisation processes, reducing the time spent by advertisers on these efforts.
+What this means for advertisers: Both the Ad Copy and Batch APIs will help streamline campaign and ad creation and optimisation processes, reducing the time spent by advertisers on these efforts.

 All photos are courtesy of Facebook.